-Passage of Pre NCLEX review test (Comprehensive Exam) is required.
+Passage of Pre NCLEX review test (Comprehensive Exam) is required with a Hesi score of 900.
 If not passed the first time, remediation is required.
 This remediation will continue until performance standards are met.
 There will be an additional charge for additional standardized tests.